Thank you, Scott Shannon, and thanks to all of you for being with us.

 We have to get him out.

-November fifth, this year, that's election day.
+November 5th this year, that's Election Day.

 Let me ask you this.

-Now, I have noticed when you look at demographics, especially demographics that have historically been a big part of the Democratic Party base, that would include African Americans, Hispanic Americans, young people and women.
+Now, I have noticed when you look at demographics, especially demographics that have historically been a big part of the Democratic Party base, that would include African Americans, Hispanic Americans, young people, and women, they seem to be leaving him in larger and larger numbers.

 Now, whether they come back to the Democratic Party come November or whether they stay home is a question I don't think anybody can answer today.